rjstevick/loperamide-zebrafish-dysbiosis/README.md

 # Raw data, processed data, and scripts for *Loperamide induces targeted dysbiosis in conventional and gnotobiotic larval zebrafish via direct bacterial inhibition*

 This repository contains the scripts, processed sequencing artifacts, and the Rmd script files to reproduce the figures in the manuscript.
-The raw sequences generated for this study can be found in the NCBI Short Read Archive under BioProject no. XXXXXXXXX.
-The corresponding accession numbers for each 16S rRNA amplicon sample are detailed in [`XXXXXXXXX_NCBI_info.xlsx`](16SampliconAnalysis/XXXXXXXX_NCBI_info.xlsx).
+The raw sequences generated for this study can be found in the NCBI Short Read Archive under BioProject no. PRJNA908751.
+The corresponding accession numbers for each 16S rRNA amplicon sample are detailed in [`PRJNA908751_NCBI_info.xlsx`](16SampliconAnalysis/PRJNA908751_NCBI_info.xlsx).

 ### To cite this work: